 Four days before the blown deadline for drafting a constitution, I headed to Babarmahal, an area packed with government ministries and offices, for an RPPN demonstration.
 The organisers planned to march to the constitutional assembly’s premises, a few kilometres away, to bolster the position of the party’s legislative delegates.
 About 3,000 supporters gathered.
 Within arm’s reach, a coalition of various Dalit groups was also massing for a demonstration.
 A large red banner announced their demands, including “the establishment of a secular state.”
 As our group started moving, I fell in beside Mohan Shrestha, a party spokesperson.
 He told me the RPPN had made some strategic changes: while earlier it had been demanding popular referendums on the return of the monarchy and the Hindu nation, it would now ask for referendums on secularism, federalism and republicanism—a concession to the language of the new political mainstream.
 “We’re working on maturing our political agenda,” he said, his voice almost drowned out by loudspeakers.

-Shubhanga Pandey is a Kathmandu-based journalist based in Kathmandu who writes on politics and culture.
-His work has appeared in Himal Southasian, Jacobin, The Record and others.
+Shubhanga Pandey is a journalist who writes on politics and culture.
+He was an assistant editor at Himal Southasian, and has written for Jacobin, Newslaundry and The Record, among others.
+He tweets as @shubhangap.